franzinc/nfs/README.md

 ## Introduction

-Allegro NFS Server for Microsoft Windows, written in Allegro Common Lisp.
+The repo contains the source code for Allegro® NFS Server for Microsoft Windows®, written in Allegro Common Lisp.
 The author is Ahmon Dancy, with help from Elliott Johnson, Kevin Layer, and Jeremiah Rothschild.

-Allegro® NFS Server for Windows® was inspired by our dissatisfaction with current free and commercial NFS Servers available on the market and the incredible technical difficulties we faced in configuring them on Windows.
+It was inspired by our dissatisfaction with current free and commercial NFS Servers for Windows available on the market, and the incredible technical difficulties we faced in configuring them on Windows.

 It runs on Microsoft Windows XP and later (including Windows 8 and Server 2003, 2008 and 2012).